TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins.md

 - They must run as a single process.
 - They must manage API-specific cases in the same process, only one CoProcess will be managed by a Tyk Instance.
-- Javascript plugins only support Pre and Post Request phases of the API Request Lifecycle.
+- Javascript plugins only allow Pre and Post Request hooks of the API Request Lifecycle.

 ---